Car trips, warm weather destinations most popular for spring break

 - AAA Road Trips – find the perfect road trip in Oregon, the Pacific Northwest, or any other part of North America along with travel tips and expert advice, and AAA Diamond properties along the way.

 - AAA Travel Guides – find expert insight about where to go, how to get around, what to do and see, and what not to miss.
 These vacation planners offer suggested itineraries and more to help you best know how to plan a trip without missing anything along the way.

 - For more information and to get started planning a future trip, visit AAA.com/Travel.

-- Visit AAA.com/covidmap for an interactive map with the latest travel restrictions and policies for North America.
-Find AAA’s latest COVID-19 information for travelers here.
+- Find AAA’s latest COVID-19 information for travelers here.

 Drivers can find current gas prices along their route with the free AAA Mobile app for iPhone, iPad and Android.
 The app can also be used to map a route, find discounts, book a hotel and access AAA roadside assistance.
 Learn more at AAA.com/mobile.

 AAA news releases, high resolution images, broadcast-quality video, fact sheets and podcasts are available on the AAA NewsRoom at NewsRoom.AAA.com.